Miami: Expressways and roads

 Miami has six major causeways that span over Biscayne Bay connecting the western mainland, with the eastern barrier islands along the Atlantic Ocean.
 The Rickenbacker Causeway is the southernmost causeway and connects Brickell to Virginia Key and Key Biscayne.
 The Venetian Causeway and MacArthur Causeway connect Downtown with South Beach.
 The Julia Tuttle Causeway connects Midtown and Miami Beach.
 The 79th Street Causeway connects the Upper East Side with North Beach.
 The northernmost causeway, the Broad Causeway, is the smallest of Miami's six causeways and connects North Miami to Bay Harbor Islands and Bal Harbour.

-In 2007, Miami was identified as having the rudest drivers in the United States, the second year in a row to have been cited, in a poll commissioned by automobile club AutoVantage.
-Miami is also consistently ranked as one of the most dangerous cities in the United States for pedestrians.

 Public transportation

 Miami's Metrorail is the city's rapid transit system and connects Miami with its outlying suburbs.

 Tri-Rail is Miami's commuter rail that runs north–south from Miami's suburbs in West Palm Beach to Miami International Airport.

 Public transportation in Miami is operated by Miami-Dade Transit and SFRTA, and includes commuter rail (Tri-Rail), heavy-rail rapid transit (Metrorail), an elevated people mover (Metromover), and buses (Metrobus).
 Miami has Florida's highest transit ridership as about 17% of Miamians use transit on a daily basis.
 The average Miami public transit commute on weekdays is 90 minutes, while 39% of public transit riders commute for more than 2 hours a day.
 The average wait time at a public transit stop or station is 18 minutes, while 37% of riders wait for more than 20 minutes on average every day.
 The average single trip distance with public transit is 7.46 mi, while 38% travel more than 8.08 mi in each direction.

 Miami's heavy-rail rapid transit system, Metrorail, is an elevated system comprising two lines and 23 stations on a 24.4 mi-long line.
 Metrorail connects the urban western suburbs of Hialeah, Medley, and inner-city Miami with suburban The Roads, Coconut Grove, Coral Gables, South Miami, and urban Kendall via the central business districts of Miami International Airport, the Health District, and Downtown.
 A free, elevated people mover, Metromover, operates 21 stations on three different lines in greater Downtown Miami, with a station at roughly every two blocks of Downtown and Brickell.
 Several expansion projects are being funded by a transit development sales tax surcharge throughout Miami-Dade County.